JoeKnittel/VBA/README.md

 ### Contained in this repository:

-- code written in VBA
+- Code written in VBA
-- the main MS Excel file
+- External VBA modules and classes
-- external modules and classes
+- Underlying MS Excel file